isomerpages/moe-woodlandsringpri/index.md

 description: An Isomer site of the Singapore Government
 image: /images/isomer-logo.svg
 permalink: /
-notification: WRPS | Every child is unique and able to excel | PASSIONATE LEARNERS, GRACIOUS CITIZENS
+notification: PASSIONATE LEARNERS, GRACIOUS CITIZENS
 sections:
   - hero:
       subtitle: Every child is unique and able to excel